-The Volkswagen Corrado is a compact four passenger (2+2), three-door, front-engine, front-wheel drive liftbackcoupe marketed by Volkswagen from 1988-1995 and manufactured by Karmann in Osnabrück, Germany.
+The Volkswagen Corrado is a compact four passenger (2+2), three door, front engine, front wheel drive liftbackcoupe marketed by Volkswagen from 1988 to 1995, and manufactured by Karmann in Osnabrück, Germany.

 The VR6 uses suspension components from the A3 model range, including the rear axle assembly and some parts of the A3's 'plus' type front axle assembly.
 The subsequent wider front wheel track of the Corrado VR6 necessitated the fitting of new front wings with wider wheel arches and liners along with a new front bumper assembly.

 The Corrado is noted for its flush mounted windows and active rear spoiler — which raises automatically when the car exceeds 60 mph (45 mph in the North American market), automatically retracts at speeds below 15 mph or can be manually controlled by the driver.

 The Corrado G60 is named for the G Lader with which it is equipped, a scroll supercharger whose interior resembles the letter "G".

 There were also two special models of the G60.
 The G60 Jet was an economy version for the German market only, thought to be a run out model before the introduction of the VR6.
 This model was only available in four colours and featured a colour coded interior.
 Sadly, Volkswagen could not confirm production numbers for the Jet model.